vijay24805/Genetic_Algorithm/Readme.txt

 have seen results closer to the ideal board.

 By
-Vijaya Kumar
+Vijaya Kumar V and Rossey Charlseton
-Rossey Charleston
-I1800
-Nov 26, 2013